-3. Local Executive Council Meetings

-- a.
-General - Regular meetings of the Local Executive Council shall be called at least once each month by the President when practicable.

-- (2) Special meetings of the Local Executive Council may be called by the President at any time, and shall be called by the President upon the written request of one (1) Local Council Officer, the Master Executive Council, or the International President of the Union. - (3) Any Local Executive Council meeting where the Local Council President is present or designates another member of the Local Executive Council as Acting President and the majority of Local Executive Council members are present shall be considered a regular meeting and any or all business may be transacted.

-b.
-Notice of Meetings
+- 3. Local Executive Council Meetings - a.
+General - (1) Regular meetings of the Local Executive Council shall be called at least once each month by the President when practicable. - (2) Special meetings of the Local Executive Council may be called by the President at any time, and shall be called by the President upon the written request of one (1) Local Council Officer, the Master Executive Council, or the International President of the Union. - (3) Any Local Executive Council meeting where the Local Council President is present or designates another member of the Local Executive Council as Acting President and the majority of Local Executive Council members are present shall be considered a regular meeting and any or all business may be transacted. - b.
+Notice of Meetings c.
+Quorum and Attendance d.
+Decision Making

-Notice of all regular or special Local Executive Council meetings shall be given in accordance with Section D.4. of this Article.
+Notice of all regular or special Local Executive Council meetings shall be given in accordance with Section D.5. of this Article.